-If you’re an architecture buff, you can’t help but get caught up in Manhattan’s medley of building styles.
+If you’re an architecture buff, you can’t help but get caught up in Manhattan’s townhouse architecture styles.
 Stroll through any NYC neighborhood, and you’ll come across blocks of charming townhouses from a variety of periods in history.
 Here’s an overview of some of the city’s most treasured architectural styles, and where you can find each.

 The Federal Style 1800-1835

 The most modest in scale, the Federal Style can easily be recognized.
 These row houses are more straightforward than their other 19th-century peers, usually two or three stories high with a basement, half attic, and low stoop.
-Details are inspired by ancient Greek and Roman architecture.
+Ancient Greek and Roman architecture inspire details.
 You might notice a red brick façade and a brownstone base, as well as a paneled wood front door with a transom.
 You’ll come across the Federal Style in downtown neighborhoods like Little Italy, the Bowery in Chinatown, the East Village, and Greenwich Village.

 by Eden, Janine, and Jim, on Flickr